 There are three types of alimony: temporary, fixed-duration and permanent.
 Here’s how they work:

-• Temporary alimony: This only lasts throughout the course of the trial.
+- Temporary alimony: This only lasts throughout the trial.

 401(k) and IRA and Divorce in Idaho

-If money was put into a retirement plan such as a 401(k) or IRA during a marriage, those dollars are considered marital property.
+If money were put into a retirement plan, such as a 401(k) or IRA, during a marriage, those dollars are considered marital property.
 As such, they may be split up during a divorce proceeding.
 Normally, taking money out of a retirement plan before age 59.5 would result in a 10% penalty.
-But the judge will issue a qualified domestic relations order (QDRO) which will waive these penalties.
+However, the judge will issue a QDRO, which will waive these penalties.

 For an IRA, a QDRO is not needed.
 Instead, the judge will write into the separation agreement exactly what is to be done with the money, allowing the penalties to be waived.
 Retirement plans are some of the most difficult parts of a marital estate to split up, so speak with financial advisor to make sure everything is taken care of.